What is AI Systems Penetration Testing?

 Prompt Analysis

-We test whether AI systems can be manipulated through prompts, context manipulation, or hidden instructions.
-This helps identify how users or attackers might steer the model beyond its intended behaviour.
+We test whether prompts, context manipulation, or hidden instructions can steer the model beyond its intended behaviour, the way a real user or attacker would.

 Guardrail Testing